 809.08.E.
 Dynamic Message Sign (DMS) – 12’ Walk-In.
 Furnish and install a DMS conforming to the requirements of 809.08.A except that the sign shall be 12 feet wide.

 809.09 ITS Cabinets.
 Furnish and install products on the TAP.
 Install work pads in accordance with C&MS 633.11.
 The work pad is incidental to the price of the cabinet.
 Install power wiring to energize the cabinet appropriately according to National Electric Code.
 Provide and apply antioxidant compound material to field landed power wire and lug connections.
-For conduits entering the cabinet, cap unused conduits with a flexible rubber compression coupling or fitting with a hose clamp.
+Seal unused conduits that enter the cabinet with a mechanical blocking plug or flexible rubber cap with hose clamp.
+Occupied conduits that enter the cabinet shall be sealed with duct seal.

 Furnish cabinets that are constructed of aluminum and are supplied unpainted.
 An anodic coating is not required.
 For ground mounted cabinets, provide all necessary components required for secure connection to the foundation and riser including at least mounting brackets and mounting hardware.
 Use 12 in (304.8 mm) risers.
 Use a rodent proof riser vent that also allows water to escape the cabinet.
 Seal the joints between the controller cabinet and the cabinet riser, and between the cabinet riser and foundation with a quality, clear silicone caulk.
 Install foundations according to C&MS 633.10.
 Use galvanized anchor bolts, nuts, and 2 in by 2 in square washers with each cabinet.
 Use 3/4 in (19 mm) diameter by at least 16 in (0.4 m) long anchor bolts with an “L” bend on the unthreaded end.